vignat/vignat/nat-box.md

 # General Problem Statement

-The ultimate goal of the project is to build a network application development framework with the following features:
+The ultimate goal of the project is a network application development framework with the following features:
 - strong dependability guarantees
 - popularity in the networking community, meaning it should have
-  - C/C++ as a development language (may be restricted subset),
+  - C/C++ as a development language (or a restricted subset),
   - competitive performance and
-  - should not require any special knowledge from the verification domain.
+  - should not require from the developer any special knowledge from the verification domain.

 We envision the project outcome to consist of the following parts:
 - support library of verified common-use components, such as